SAP/spartacus-docs/_pages/dev/tag-management-system-examples.md

 ></script>
 ```

-For more details on this, please check the [official docs](https://experienceleague.adobe.com/docs/launch/using/get-started/quick-start.html?lang=en#libraries-and-builds).
+For more information, see the [Adobe Experience Platform Launch documentation](https://experienceleague.adobe.com/docs/launch/using/get-started/quick-start.html?lang=en#libraries-and-builds).